 At first glance, St. Louis, Missouri doesn’t seem to be much more than the iconic Gateway Arch and the mighty Mississippi, but the past few years we have really grown to love the city.
 It has so much to offer and definitely falls under our budget-friendly category, with many of the major attractions being free.

-See below for some of our favorites things to do and see in the wonderful city of St. Louis.
+See below for our favorite top 10 things to do in St. Louis.

 1. Explore Forest Park.

 The remarkable Forest Park is 500 acres bigger than Central Park.
 It is hard to see the magnificent grounds on foot so take a bike ride.

 Bring your own or rent a bike.
 If bicycling isn’t your thing, you can see a majority of the park by car.
 Remnants of the 1904 World’s Fair can still be found in the park today.
 It drew more than 20 million visitors including the likes of Helen Keller, Geronimo, and President Theodore Roosevelt.

 In the summer, events like Fair St. Louis transform the park into a giant musical oasis filled with food, fun, and fireworks.

 Winter brings picturesque landscapes of snow-covered trees and glistening ice-covered ponds with sledding and ice skating activities.
 Spring energizes the park with wildflowers, yellow daffodils, and tulips.

 The park is beautiful year-round, but our favorite time of year is in the fall when the leaves are changing.

 Stop by the Forest Park Boathouse restaurant any time of year for drinks or lunch.
 In the warm weather watch, the paddle boats whiz by with an ice-cold local beer or glass of wine.